 COVID-19 strikes.
 We pour ourselves a stiff drink and prepare to pivot.
 We postpone the third phase of building construction, and ramp up exhibit production instead.
 We successfully retain our entire pre- COVID staff and continue growing our creative team.
 Full steam ahead!

 We continue to build and design exhibits and acquire rights and permissions to more than 70 books for exhibition.
-We continue to expand our staff and prepare to welcome visitors to The Rabbit hOle in 12-18 months!
+We continue to expand our staff and prepare to welcome visitors to The Rabbit hOle in the near future!